-Grade Level: 10 Course #: 2532T Length: Full year Credit(s): Two Diploma: Counts as a Mathematics Course for all diplomas; General, Core 40, Academic Honors, Technical
+Grade Level: 10

+Course #: 2532T

+Length: Full year

+Credit(s): Two

+Diploma: Counts as a

+Mathematics Course for all

-Prerequisite: Recommended successful completion of
+Prerequisite: Recommended successful completion of previous math course.

 Geometry provides students with experiences that deepen the understanding of shapes and their properties.
 Deductive and inductive reasoning as well as investigative strategies in drawing conclusions are stressed.
 Properties and relationships of geometric figures include the study of (1) angles (2) lines (3) planes (4) congruent and similar triangles (5) trigonometric ratios (6) polygons and (7) circles and spatial drawings.
 An understanding of proof and logic is developed.
 Use of graphing calculators and computer drawing programs is encouraged.